bankoncloud/terraform-example-foundation/4-projects/README.md

 **Note:** If you are using MacOS, replace `cp -RT` with `cp -R` in the relevant commands.
 The `-T` flag is needed for Linux, but causes problems for MacOS.

+### 💬 Updating Cloud Build Service Account IAM Roles

+By default, the original `example_base_shared_vpc_project.tf` comes with the `roles/editor` basic role, which may not be sufficient to deploy our example workloads.
+To show how FIs can modify the IAM roles, we changed the IAM roles to be more permissive only in `./business_unit_1/development/example_base_shared_vpc_project.tf`.

+We recommend FIs that the deployment of such infrastructure roles be done by a different team (separate from people who deploy the application workloads in the next step), and processes should be established to track such requests i.e. a maker-checker function, to meet specific MAS or ABS guidelines.

 ### Deploying with Cloud Build

 1. Clone repo.